qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Rotate |32|
 -----------
 Rotates feature geometries by the specified angle clockwise.
-The rotation occurs around each feature's centroid or a preset point.
+The rotation occurs around each feature's centroid, or optionally around a unique preset point.

 Parameters
 ..........